mvvishnu7/superheroworld/README.md

 # superheroworld
 A java console game

-The game is a basic console application for console game.
-The below point summarises the current capabilities.
+This is a basic console application game.
+The below points summarises the current capabilities.

-- As a player I want to create a character
+- As a player I can create a character
-  - User given options to enter the player name
+  - User given options to enter the player name and create a player
- - As a player I want to explore
+ - As a player I can explore
     - User gets option to explore different worlds(eg Earth, Atlantis)
-- As a player I want to gain experience through fighting
+- As a player I can gain experience through fighting
     - Options to fight below opponents in corresponding world(eg Ultron in Earth, Loki in Asgard)
     - Once you fight experience increases
-- As a player I want to save and resume a game
+- As a player I can save and resume a game
     - option to save game any time
     - Reload saved game on start up